 - 2. It can add a nice finishing touch to what you made.

 As you can see in this picture I top stitched this messenger bag strap.
 In this case I did two straight lines just to add a nice look to it.

 To do this you are simply going to line up your presser foot once at say a 1/2″ seam allowance and sew a straight line then do it again at a 1/4″ seam allowance.
 Easy.
 Just keep practicing those straight lines for this.

 Here’s another example of top stitching.

 One more example.
 This time from my ear warmer headband.

 You can use top stitching on anything.

 A couple more things to note for this lesson.
 Sometimes when you are sewing something that will need to be turned right side out, you will be sewing curves.
-(You ready for that?!
-You’re going to do it in this week’s project.)
-When you sew a curve, before you turn it right side out, it is helpful to make some very small cuts in the fabric that got right up close to (but definitely don’t cut through it!) your stitching.
+When you sew a curve, before you turn it right side out, it is helpful to make some very small cuts in the fabric that go right up close to (but definitely don’t cut through it!) your stitching.
 This helps the fabric to not pucker and bunch when you turn it right side out:

 See the little cuts in this now?